BradHersh/chess-openings/README.md

 ## Unit Tests

 Unit tests were designed to test all our defined user stories.
 Frontend tests were created with selenium, while backend tests were created by sending a new user directly to the database.
-For example, if doing a test, the test will use selenium to:
+For example, a unit test to test whether practicing an opening is working, the test will use selenium to:
 1. Open the website
 2. Login to a user account
 3. Navigate to the testing page
 4. Select an opening
+5. Pratice the opening

+Another example would be a unit test to complete a test for an opening, in whch the test will use selenium to:
+1. Open the website
+2. Login to the user account
+3. Navigate to the practice page
+4. Select an opening
-5. Complete the test and submit the result
+5. Complete the test and practice the opening

 To run these tests, make sure you have run the application using
 ```
 $ flask run
 ```

-After that IN A NEW TERMINAL run
+After that, IN A NEW TERMINAL, run

 ```
 $ python -m tests.systemtests